 “are likely to have deep resentments towards each other, which they dare not reveal for fear of being abandoned.
 For them a toxic relationship is better than none”.

-Understanding what a toxic relationship is and the associated signs associated, it is important to ensure you do not become entangled in one.
+Understanding what a toxic relationship is and the associated signs associated is important to ensure you do not become entangled in one.

 How do they begin?

-Essentially, there are three simple types of relationships; the ones that take a little work, one’s that present challenges but are worth it and finally, the one’s best avoided.
+Essentially, there are three simple types of relationships; the ones that take a little work, the ones that present challenges but are worth it, and finally, the ones best avoided.
 Let’s start with the good.

 Good